Hale's Ford, Virginia

 The Booker T. Washington National Monument, established in 1956, preserves portions of the 207 acre tobacco plantation where Washington was born.
 It interprets his life as a national leader.

 Hale's Ford is also the site of one of Virginia's historic covered bridges and of the Hook–Powell–Moorman Farm, which is on the National Register of Historic Places.

+Some of the community is included within the Westlake Corner census-designated place.